danielepelleg/PercentageTrainingBot/README.md

 - `/set` Set the user's training type.
 - `/exercise` Allow the user to set his PRs for the exercise chosen.
 - `/${SKILL_NAME}` The *$SKILL_NAME* represents the name of the exercise which the user's has previously set his PR.
 The command returns the table containing the percentage of the given exercise.

-## 📝 Future Improvements
-- PERISTENCY : make user's data persistent using JSON objects storing the information about every user.
-The project doesn't require a DBMS for now.

 ## 🔑 LICENSE